DC Universe (franchise): Chapter One: Gods and Monsters

 In January 2023, the DCU was reported to be a "broad but not blanket reset" of the DCEU.
 On January 31, Gunn and Safran unveiled the first projects from the DCU slate.
 They revealed the writers who had been working with them on the overall story for the DCU: Drew Goddard, Jeremy Slater, The Flash writer Christina Hodson, Christal Henry, and comic book writer Tom King.
-The group had planned two "chapters" of story for the eight-to-ten year plan, with the potential for more chapters after that.
-The first chapter was titled "Gods and Monsters", with the first five films of the chapter being Superman: Legacy (2025), The Authority, The Brave and the Bold, Supergirl: Woman of Tomorrow, and Swamp Thing, and the first five television series being Creature Commandos, Waller, Lanterns, Paradise Lost, and Booster Gold.
-Gunn noted that this slate combined DC's "diamond characters", such as Batman, Superman, and Wonder Woman, with lesser known characters who they hoped would become just as popular.
-Any DC projects that did not fit within the shared universe, such as Joker: Folie a Deux and The Batman – Part II (2025), would be labeled as "DC Elseworlds".
+The writers took inspiration from the Star Wars franchise, which has "different times, different places, different things", as well as from the series Game of Thrones (2011–2019) and its morally complex characters.
+The group had planned two "chapters" of story for the eight-to-ten-year plan, with the potential for more chapters after that.
+The first chapter was titled "Gods and Monsters" and its first five films were Superman: Legacy (later retitled Superman), The Authority, The Brave and the Bold, Supergirl: Woman of Tomorrow (later retitled Supergirl), and Swamp Thing.
+Its first five television series were Creature Commandos, Waller, Lanterns, Paradise Lost, and Booster Gold.
+Any DC projects that did not fit within the shared universe would be labeled "DC Elseworlds".
+Gunn said the slate combined DC's "diamond characters", such as Superman, Batman, and Wonder Woman, with lesser-known characters who they hoped would become just as popular.
+He chose not to retell the origin stories of Superman and Batman because "everyone knows them" already, and pushed back against a suggestion that the DCU was focusing on "niche" characters that only interested comic book fans.
+Gunn reflected in September 2025 that DC Studios would likely not make films featuring lesser-known characters, such as the Authority, because it was more difficult to attract an audience in theaters for them.
+DCU television series were initially all intended for HBO Max (briefly renamed to simply "Max"), but in June 2024, WBD shifted many of its planned big-budget Max series to be HBO originals beginning in 2025, including upcoming DCU series such as Lanterns.

 Gunn said The Flash would "reset" the DCEU continuity, making the DCU a "soft reboot" that retains certain cast members and elements of the DCEU while replacing others.
-Gunn and Safran said Viola Davis (Amanda Waller) and John Cena (Peacemaker) would reprise their The Suicide Squad and Peacemaker roles in the DCU, and a "rough memory" of the events of those projects would remain.
-There was potential for Momoa, Gal Gadot (Wonder Woman), Ezra Miller (The Flash), and Zachary Levi (Shazam) to also reprise their roles, but decisions on those characters had not been made.
-No actor would be playing multiple characters, so if they did cast Momoa as Lobo he would not portray Aquaman in the DCU.
-Gunn and Safran expected the same actors to play characters across mediums, including animation.
+Gunn and Safran primarily selected the elements that are carried over based on actors.
+The pair expected characters to be portrayed by the same actors across mediums, including animation.
+They said Viola Davis (Amanda Waller) and John Cena (Peacemaker) would reprise their The Suicide Squad and Peacemaker roles in the DCU, and a "rough memory" of those projects would remain.
+Specific moments from the DCEU are deemed to be canon to the DCU if they are directly referenced in a DCU project.
+In addition to Davis and Cena, there was potential for DCEU actors Jason Momoa, Gal Gadot (Wonder Woman), Ezra Miller (the Flash), and Zachary Levi (Shazam) to also reprise their roles in the DCU, but decisions on those characters had not been made by January 2023.
+No actor would be playing multiple characters, so if Momoa were cast as Lobo he would not portray Aquaman in the DCU as well; Momoa was later cast as Lobo for the DCU.
+Gunn added that the then-upcoming DCEU film Blue Beetle (2023) was disconnected from previous DCEU entries and could connect to the DCU, which was reiterated by the film's director Ángel Manuel Soto, who said it was part of future DCU plans.
+Gunn and Safran soon clarified that Xolo Maridueña's Jaime Reyes / Blue Beetle would continue in the DCU but the film itself would stand on its own.
+In July 2023, following the commercial failure of the DCEU film Shazam!
+Fury of the Gods, Levi cast doubt on his return in the DCU.
+The next month, Gadot said she would be developing a new Wonder Woman film with Gunn and Safran, but this was soon reported not to be the case.
+No decision had been made on if Gadot would be reprising her role in the DCU.
+Variety reported in October 2023 that no actors from Snyder's DCEU films would reprise their roles in the DCU.